Deep Neural Networks Guided Ensemble Learning for Point Estimation: A deep learning guide algorithm to approximate

-Consider a motivating example of a DNN with two hidden layers in Figure \ref{F:dnn_example}.
-The input parameter $\boldsymbol{\phi}$ has a dimension $d=2$ on the left, with a scaler output $y$ on the right.
-We follow the notations in \cite{anthony2009neural} to characterize the complexity of a DNN structure.
-In this simple architecture, there are $6$ computation units from the two hidden layers, a total of $18$ weights parameters, and $7$ bias parameters.
+We follow the notations in \cite{anthony2009neural} to characterize the complexity of its structure.
+There are $6$ computation units from the two hidden layers, a total of $18$ weights parameters, and $7$ bias parameters.
 Therefore, the dimension of $\boldsymbol{\eta}$ is $d_{\eta} = 25$.
-We further define $n^{(l)}$ as the depth of DNN and $n^{(w)}$ as the total number of computation unites, weights and bias parameters.
-In Figure \ref{F:dnn_example} we have $n^{(l)} = 4$ and $n^{(w)} = 31$.
+We define $n^{(l)}$ as the depth and $n^{(w)}$ as the total number of computation units, weights and bias parameters, where $n^{(l)} = 4$ and $n^{(w)} = 31$ in this illustrative example.